labai/opa/README.md

 </dependency>
 ```
 Also `o4glrt.jar` from OpenEdge install dir must be accessible.
-I recommend to add it as artifact into you maven repository and use as dependency in pom.xml
+It is good idea to add this jar as artifact into maven repository and use as dependency in pom.xml.

 ---
 ## MORE INFO

 - It is free.
-- Has been used in production since 2014.
+- Is in production since 2014.
-- Support connection pool.
+- Supports connection pool.
-- Support wide range of types, used in Java and Progress.
+- Supports wide range of types, used in Java and Progress.
 - Temp-table can be automatically mapped to List.

 ----